Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 You’ve probably heard that “sugar makes you fat.”
 And rightfully so: there’s a large body of evidence that shows a correlation between increased sugar intake and obesity.

-All fruit contains sugar-- in the form of fructose.
-Because of that, you may have heard you should limit your fruit consumption.
-Many “experts” tout low carb, low fruit diets (especially when paired with exercise) as the best way to burn fat and increase lean body mass.
+All fruit contains natural sugar– in the form of fructose.
+Because of that, many “experts” suggest limiting your fruit consumption to small amounts (especially when paired with exercise) as part of a low sugar, low carb diet.
+They tout this diet as the best way to burn fat and increase lean body mass.

 So who’s right?